 If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully getting started.

 We are looking forward to you joining our UB community of scholars.
 Your department will provide you with your first step on how to accept your offer of admission.
 Admission to UB is not final until you have acknowledged your intent to enroll with your department and have followed any additional instructions the department has issued.
-Often this is simply a confirmation via your online application, but departments may ask you to return a signed letter of intent.
 Requirements vary so be sure to check with your department for specific details.
 You can find department contact information on our list of academic programs.

 MyUB is a one-stop online destination for UB students, where you can access the HUB Student Center and find the latest news and events.
 Once you have your UBITName, person number and one-time use password, you can activate your UBITName account.
 Returning grads and previously accepted applicants will not receive a one-time use password and should contact the CIT Help Desk if they do not remember their old password.

 Shortly after you receive an offer of admission, you will be emailed instructions on how to access your UBITName and person number along with instructions for activating your account.